A Dog's Journey (film)

-A Dog's Journey is a 2019 American adventure comedy drama film directed by Gail Mancuso in her feature film directorial debut and written by W. Bruce Cameron, Cathryn Michon, Maya Forbes, and Wally Wolodarsky.
+A Dog's Journey is a 2019 adventure comedy drama film directed by Gail Mancuso in her feature film directorial debut and written by W. Bruce Cameron, Cathryn Michon, Maya Forbes, and Wally Wolodarsky.
 The film is based on the 2012 novel of the same name by Cameron and is the sequel to the 2017 film A Dog's Purpose.
-The film stars Josh Gad, Dennis Quaid, Marg Helgenberger, Betty Gilpin, Kathryn Prescott, and Henry Lau.
+The film stars Josh Gad, Dennis Quaid, Marg Helgenberger, Betty Gilpin, Kathryn Prescott, and Henry Lau in his film debut.

 The film is a co-production between Amblin Entertainment, Reliance Entertainment, Walden Media, and Alibaba Pictures and was released by Universal Pictures in the United States on May 17, 2019.
 Like its predecessor, it received mixed reviews from critics.

 Plot

 In the previous film, Bailey reunited with his longtime owner Ethan after being reincarnated as a new dog.
 Now a St. Bernard/Australian Shepherd, Bailey lives with Ethan, Ethan's wife Hannah, Gloria (the widow of Hannah's son and Ethan's stepson Henry), and her 2-year-old daughter C.J. on their farm in Michigan.
 Gloria's suspicious nature leads her to move out with C.J..
 Shortly after, Ethan discovers a tumor in Bailey's stomach.
 Before Bailey is euthanized, Ethan asks him to take care of C.J. once he is reincarnated again.

 Nine years later, Bailey, reincarnated as a female beagle named Molly, sees a now 11-year-old C.J. with her best friend Trent Mahoney and his parents, who are adopting the former's brother Rocky.
 Molly runs outside to C.J., who secretly adopts her.
 Gloria reluctantly allows C.J. to keep Molly to compensate for her neglectful parenting.

 C.J. and Molly grow increasingly close over the years, along with Trent and Rocky.
 Now a teenager, C.J. tells Trent she wants to drop out of high school and move to New York City with her deceased father Henry's insurance settlement to become a musician.
 C.J. begins to date a boy named Shane, who Molly distrusts.
 Attending a party that gets busted by police for underage drinking, C.J. is sentenced to community service where Molly learns how to detect cancer.

 Days after she breaks up with him, Shane assaults C.J., prompting Molly to bite him.
 While drunk, Gloria responds nonchalantly to C.J.'s distress and reveals she spent all of Henry's settlement money, prompting C.J. to leave town with Molly.
 On the way out, they are stalked and tail-ended by Shane, which causes her car to flip, killing Molly.

-Molly is reincarnated as a male English mastiff named Big Dog, who lives with a convenience store owner in Pennsylvania.
+Molly is reincarnated as a male English Mastiff named Big Dog, who lives with a convenience store owner in Pennsylvania.
 One day, C.J. visits the shop and is lovingly greeted by Big Dog.
 He mistakenly believes that C.J. recognizes him, is heartbroken when she leaves without him, and spends the rest of that life missing her.